LudovicEspeel/course-web-essentials/docs/12_tcp_ip_stack/README.md

 The IP protocol is the principle protocol for the internet.
 It **relays** datagrams across network boundaries.
 Routing functionality enables internetworking, this is what establishes the internet.

-The IP protocol enables delivery of packets form source to destination.
+The IP protocol enables delivery of packets from source to destination.
 It also defines packet structure that encapsulates the data.

 The Internet Protocol Version 4 - IPv4 - is the dominant protocol of the internet.
-The 32bit addressing is reaching its limits, so a successor IPv6 - Internet Protocol Version 6 - is already standardized and in use.
+The 32- bit addressing is reaching its limits, so a successor IPv6 - Internet Protocol Version 6 - is already standardized and in use.
 The migration from IPv4 to IPv6 will take many years to complete.

 ### IPv4

-IPv4 uses 32-bit (four-byte) addresses and is limited to 4294967296 (2^32) addresses.
+IPv4 uses 32-bit (four-byte) addresses and is limited to 4 294 967 296 (2^32) addresses.
 It uses a **quad-dotted** representation

 ![IMAGE](./images/image7.png)